 Each PSU was assigned one or two interviewers based on its relative size.
 For each interviewer, 12 SSUs were selected each year.
-These SSUs were then randomly divided into 4 groups.
-One group was released each calendar quarter.
+These SSUs were then randomly divided into four groups.
+One group was released each quarter in a data collection year.

-In preparation for the third stage of selection, ISR interviewers update commercially-available lists of housing units for SSUs where these lists are available or, alternatively, create such a list from scratch where they are not available.
-Once these lists have been updated, a sample of housing units is selected.
+In preparation for the third stage of selection, interviewers from the Institute for Social Research (ISR) updated commercially-available lists of housing units for SSUs where these lists are available or, alternatively, created such a list from scratch where they are not available.
+Once these lists were updated, a sample of housing units was selected.

-The selected units were contacted by ISR interviewers to determine if any members of the household are eligible.
+The selected units were contacted by ISR interviewers to determine if any members of the household were eligible.
 In households with eligible persons, a fourth stage of selection involved selecting one of the eligible persons.
-The within-household selection rates were set up such that 20% of all interviews were with teens aged 15-19 and 55% of all interviews were with females.
+Prior to September 2015, the within-household selection rates were set up such that 20% of all interviews were with teens aged 15-19 and 55% of all interviews were with females.
+Beginning with 2015-2017 data collection, the age range was expanded to include persons 15-49 years of age.
+This required modification of the within-household selection probabilities and a reduction of the expected proportion of interviews with teens from 20% to 18.2%.

-As was done in NSFG 2006-2010, a two-phase sampling approach was used as a fifth stage of selection.
+As was done in NSFG 2006-2010, 2011-2013 and 2013-2015, a two-phase sampling approach was used as a fifth stage of selection.
 Each quarter, during week 10, a subsample of active cases was selected for continued follow-up.
 In weeks 11 and 12, this subsample received a special mailed incentive and the interviewers focused effort on the fewer cases left in the subsample.

-The NSFG 2011-2013 sample is a random subsample of the full 2011-2019 NSFG sample.
+The NSFG 2015-2017 sample is a random subsample of the full 2011-2019 NSFG sample.
 Smaller PSUs were randomly selected for each year.
 Other PSUs were large enough to occur in more than one year.
 In this way, each year's sample is a nationally representative sample.
-Multiple years can be combined.
-The 2011-2013 NSFG data are the first release of data and includes the sample selected for the first two years of the NSFG 2011-2019.
+Multiple years can be combined, but for a minimum of two-year increments.
+Single-year case weights were not estimated since sample sizes would not be sufficient to provide statistically reliable estimates.
+The 2015-2017 NSFG data release is the third release for the NSFG 2011-2019 survey period and includes the sample selected for the third two-year interval of this period.

-As with NSFG 2006-2010 responsive design options are available at several levels of the sample design.
-It was possible to reduce the number of PSUs at the beginning of each data collection year (i.e. the point at which PSUs rotate in and out of the sample).
-It was also possible to change the number of SSUs at the beginning of each quarter.
-Sampling rates for housing units were also changed at the beginning of each quarter in response to changed estimates of interviewer efficiency.
-It was also possible to change the oversampling rates for non-Hispanic blacks and Hispanics by changing the weighted measure of size used to select the SSUs.
-Finally, the second phase sampling procedures could be altered during any quarter.
+As with NSFG 2006-2010, 2011-2013 and 2013-2015, responsive design options were available at several levels of the sample design, which were implemented as needed:

+- reducing the number of PSUs at the beginning of each data collection year (i.e., the point at which PSUs rotate in and out of the sample - changing the number of SSUs at the beginning of each quarter - changing sampling rates for housing units at the beginning of each quarter (in response to changed estimates of interviewer efficiency) - changing the oversampling rates for non-Hispanic blacks and Hispanics by changing the weighted measure of size used to select the SSUs - altering the second phase sampling procedures during any quarter